• Software

 How do I visualize mRNA isoforms?

-Can I align sequence data to mRNA sequences?
+Can I align RNA-Seq sequence data to mRNA sequences?

 Yes, RNA-seq assemblies can be run with either mRNA reference sequences or whole genome reference sequences.